Studio Policies

 Makeup lessons are offered during designated Makeup Weeks, which are built into the teaching calendar and do not include regularly scheduled lessons.

-If you have makeup credits, you may book up to that number of lessons during a Makeup Week through the scheduler.
+If you have makeup lessons owed, you may book up to that number of lessons during a Makeup Week through the scheduler.

-If you do not have any credits, there will be no lesson that week.
+If you do not have any , there will be no lesson that week.

 Credits are added when you notify me in advance that you’ll be away, or if a lesson is missed.
 This will be tracked in the Vivid Practice App, so you can always check how many credits you have and whether they have been booked.